 King Norzang set out for the north and conquered the foreign enemies.
 He then returned to his country and defeated all opponents within.
 Queen Yidrogma who had, using magical powers, fled to her father for fear of being killed, was welcomed back and lived happily with King Norzang.

 On their return, the princes are scandalized by the behavior of the princesses and cut off their noses as punishment.
-The old woman is also meted the same punishment.
-Relenting later, a physician is called and the noses fixed back.
+The old woman also met the same punishment.
+Relenting later, a physician is called, and the noses fixed back.
 When it comes to the turn of the old woman, the physician refuses to come near her because of the stink and instead fixes the nose with a stick.

 In the end, the princes wed with princesses.

 Shawa Shachhi - Lencham: Dance of the Stag and the Hounds (IInd part)

 When Gonpo Dorji arrives at the spot where Milarepa has his dogs and the stag seated peacefully on either side, he thinks the sage has cast a spell on the animals.
 Gonpo Dorji, who is fierce, strong and frightening in appearance, is enraged at the sight.
 Saying, ‘you protect the stag and the dog, let us see if you can protect yourself from this arrow’, he lets fly a poisonous arrow.

 As the song wafts through the forest, Gonpo Dorji is filled with deep remorse for his past actions and confesses his bad deeds.
-He promises never to sin again and becomes a practitioner never to sin again and becomes a practitioner of the religion.
+He promises never to sin again and becomes a practitioner of the religion.
 In time he attained full realism.

-Dance of the Lord of Death and his Consort (Shinje Yab Yum) (same as day one, Dance No. 1)
+Dance of the Lord of Death and his Consort (Shinje Yab Yum) (same as Day one)

 It tells of a time when the Wind God used his power to bring about suffering and misery in the world.
-Guru Rimpoche subdued the wind God and restored peace and happiness to the world.
-As a show of his victory, Guru Rimpoche rode the stag mount of the Wind God.
+Guru Rinpoche subdued the wind God and restored peace and happiness to the world.
+As a show of his victory, Guru Rinpoche rode the stag mount of the Wind God.

 The stag dance came into existence after the first incarnation of Nam Nying (Namkhe Nyingpo) found the caurved head of the stag.
 During this dance, the gratitude of pious people is demonstrated as all agitators of the world have been overcome and happiness and peace reigns supreme.